 As long as financial firms see their primary purpose as selling products for profit, with no other considerations, this seems unlikely to change.

 No one wants to pay over the odds for financial products.
 But how confident are you that you’re not over- or under-insured?
 Or both?
 What is your pension invested in?
 Is it underfunded?
 Do you know exactly what fees are coming out of your bank account and what your overdraft is?

 When finance is more interested in extracting value from citizens and companies than in helping them, we all end up poorer.
 Perhaps this is most obvious in the landslide of mis-selling cases that regulators have found in the ten years since the crisis, behaviour that has cost households, small businesses, and local governments

 The alternative is to insist that financial firms offer a range of basic, low-cost, transparent products designed to meet the basic financial needs of consumers and companies.
 These should be based if possible on relationships rather than just ‘big data’ and should provide low cost access to payment systems and other essential services.
 They should have no hidden charges or costs, no secret data harvesting, and no features designed to exploit customers or push them into debt.

 This would help by making finance more suited to our needs and make finance the servant of society.
 If financial instruments are sold to meet people’s needs and not to generate the maximum volume and profit for banks and other financial firms it might also make us less financialised.

 What steps could we take to get started?

 - Align asset manager incentives with the long-term interests of investors, including overhauling the “heads we win, tails you pay” fee system.

-- Regulate all consumer finance, including pay day lenders and rent-to-own lending, including caps on interest rates – no more loan sharks!
+- Regulate all consumer finance, including pay day lenders and rent-to-own lending, caps on interest rates, etc. No more loan sharks!

-- Citizens have a right to basic financial services including digital payments with at least one state-backed provider as a backstop.
-Transparent, green and ethical accounts and services should be available to everyone.
+- Citizens have a right to basic financial services, including digital payments with at least one state-backed provider as a backstop.
+Transparent, green, ethical accounts and services should be available to everyone, with unbiased advice.